grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

 # Migrating from Cortex to Grafana Mimir

 This document guides an operator through the process of migrating a deployment of [Cortex](https://cortexmetrics.io/) to Grafana Mimir.
-It includes an overview of the steps required for any environment and specific instructions for [environments deployed with Jsonnet](#updating-to-grafana-mimir-using-jsonnet).
+It includes an overview of the steps required for any environment, and specific instructions for [environments deployed with Jsonnet](#migrating-to-grafana-mimir-using-jsonnet) and [environments deployed with Helm](#migrating-to-grafana-mimir-using-helm).

 Grafana Mimir 2.0.0 includes significant changes that simplify the deployment and continued operation of a horizontally scalable, multi-tenant time series database with long-term storage.